SylvainGa/crystal-face/README.md

 ## Below is what has been added by me (SylvainGa).
 ### 2.20.1
-- No changes.
+- No code changes.
 Only added back Enduro3 and new Fenix8 watches (including Fenix E).

 ### 2.20.0
 - Compiled with CIQ 7.3.1